clairehelland/mcc-authentic-grace-2.0/README.md

 ## Things We've Learned

-We learned a lot!
+Phase One: We learned a lot!
 Here is a bulleted list of some things that we learned:

 - that Google is our best friend!
 - how to identify client needs and implement them on the website